-Tony Bellew broke his hand in David Haye victory
+David Haye has Achilles surgery after Tony Bellew defeat

 - From the section Boxing

-WBC cruiserweight champion Tony Bellew says he broke his hand early in Saturday night's heavyweight victory over David Haye in London.
+David Haye has had surgery on the Achilles tendon he ruptured during Saturday night's heavyweight defeat by Tony Bellew in London.

-Haye suffered an Achilles injury in the sixth round and was knocked down in the 11th to give the 34-year-old Liverpudlian a surprise win.
+The 36-year-old suffered the injury in the sixth round and was knocked down in the 11th to give Bellew a surprise win.

+"David would like to thank everyone for their many messages of support, as well as the staff at the hospital," read a statement from Haye's representatives.

 "I broke my right hand in the second or third round," Bellew told BBC Radio 5 live's Sportsweek.